freeCodeCamp/guide/src/pages/articles/certificates/fill-in-the-blank-with-placeholder-text/index.md

 ---
-title: Fill In the Blank with Placeholder Text
+title: Fill in the Blank with Placeholder Text
 ---
 Web developers traditionally use **lorem ipsum** text as placeholder text.
 It's called lorem ipsum text because those are the first two words of a famous passage by Cicero of Ancient Rome.